Retirement

 What jobs does the solar industry create?

 The solar energy sector is one of the fastest-growing sources of employment in the global economy.
 In the United States alone, the industry employed more than 270,000 workers in 2023, according to the Solar Energy Industries Association (SEIA) and the Interstate Renewable Energy Council (IREC).
 Globally, the IEA projects that the solar sector will support more than 18 million jobs by 2050.
-These include roles in manufacturing, installation, operations and maintenance, project development, and research — with installer (solar PV installer) ranking among the fastest-growing occupations in the U.S. Bureau of Labor Statistics’ employment projections.
+These include roles in manufacturing, installation, operations and maintenance, project development, and research, with solar PV installer ranking among the fastest-growing occupations in the U.S. Bureau of Labor Statistics’ employment projections.

 How does solar energy contribute to energy independence?

-Solar energy reduces a nation’s or household’s dependence on imported fossil fuels by providing a domestic, inexhaustible energy source.
-Countries with high fossil fuel import costs — such as Japan, Germany, and many island nations — stand to benefit most from solar deployment, as it directly displaces fuel purchases with domestically produced electricity.
+Generating electricity from sunlight reduces a nation’s or household’s dependence on imported fossil fuels by providing a domestic, inexhaustible source.
+Countries with high fossil fuel import costs, such as Japan, Germany, and many island nations, stand to benefit most from solar deployment, as it directly displaces fuel purchases with domestically produced electricity.
 The U.S. Department of Energy and the European Commission have both identified solar expansion as a key strategy for enhancing energy security, reducing exposure to global commodity price volatility, and strengthening national resilience against supply disruptions.